-- 62. TRDC recognises that its trees have the potential to cause damage to its own and neighbouring property. - 63.
-Following inspection by a Tree Officer, where it is clear a Council-owned tree has failed, or a tree's growth is a cause of damage to property, works to trees will be undertaken to remove the failed tree and / or prevent further damage. - 64.
-Where a tree, or tree limb has caused damage, an assessment will be made as to whether the failure was foreseeable, had the tree been inspected prior to the failure. - 65.
-TRDC and its insurers will only settle claims for damage where it judges that the likelihood of failure could have reasonably been foreseen due to the poor condition of the tree. - 66.
-Where an apparently healthy tree fails, which could not have been reasonably foreseen, TRDC will expect a complainant to make a claim on their insurance, as appropriate.
+- 62. The Council recognises that its trees have the potential to cause damage to its own and neighbouring property. - 63.
+Following inspection by a tree officer, where it is clear a Council-owned tree has failed, or a tree's growth is a cause of damage to property, works to trees will be undertaken to remove the failed tree and / or prevent further damage. - 64.
+Where a tree, or tree limb has caused damage, an assessment will be made as to whether the failure was foreseeable, had the tree been inspected prior to the failure.

+- 65. The Council and its insurers will only settle claims for damage where it judges that the likelihood of failure could have reasonably been foreseen due to the poor condition of the tree. - 66.
+Where an apparently healthy tree fails, which could not have been reasonably foreseen, the Council will expect a complainant to make a claim on their insurance, as appropriate.